l7mp/dcontroller/doc/concepts-operators-objects.md

 ## Object Model: Universal and Schemaless

-Δ-controller operates on a universal, schemaless object model.
-Internally, all Kubernetes resources, whether they are built-in types like `Pods` and `Services`, your own Custom Resources and internal views, are treated as "unstructured" objects.
+Δ-controller operates on a universal, schemaless **object** model.
+Internally, all Kubernetes resources, whether they are built-in types like `Pods` and `Services`, your own Custom Resources, or Δ-controller's internal views, are treated as "unstructured" objects.
 In Go speak, objects are represented as flexible `map[string]any` structures, just like their raw YAML or JSON counterparts.
 This design choice is fundamental to the framework's power, as it allows you to write controllers that operate on *any* resource kind without needing to import specific Go type definitions or recompile the controller.

 Because every object is just unstructured data, the entire pipeline and expression language is built around manipulating this data directly.
 You use JSONPath expressions to navigate and extract values (e.g., `$.spec.replicas`), and operators like `@project` to construct new object shapes dynamically.
 This approach trades the compile-time type safety of Go structs for the runtime flexibility of a dynamic, document-oriented model, reinforcing the core concept of treating the Kubernetes API as a queryable database.
 However, this model also comes with certain risks, as there are no API promises for Δ-controller objects apart from the pipeline logic that generates them.